Master of Education

 Convenient Design & Schedule

 You can complete your master's degree and teacher licensure requirements in as few as 14 months.
 Course offerings are scheduled in a summer-fall-spring-summer sequence.
-However, you may begin at any time and pursue the program completion at a less ambitious pace to meet your scheduling needs.
+However, you may begin during any semester and pursue the program completion at a more gradual pace to meet your scheduling needs.

 If you already have a baccalaureate (B.A. or B.S.) degree, you can pursue licensure in early childhood (PreK-3), elementary (K-6), middle grades (4-8), or secondary (7-12) education, as well as K-12 licensure in art, music, theatre, French, Spanish, or physical education.
 The program is 45-47 semester hours.
 Click here for a schedule chart of programs.
 Also see the Catalog for curriculum details.

 The initial licensure program provides you with extensive field experience in local schools through a required internship.
 You experience the school year from beginning to end during this two-semester internship in teaching, assessment, and classroom management.
 It provides a sustained supervised experience in classrooms of community-partner schools, working directly with master teachers as mentors.
 Placement in at least two grade levels is required for each licensure area.
 Modest stipends often accompany the internship experience.